zapster/blog.zapster.cc/source/_posts/2013-06-30-restore-commit-dates-lost-by-mercurial-mq-extension.markdown

 commands (or even create an alias).
 There is still another problem with `qrefresh` as it refreshes not only the patch but the also the date.
 [This FAQ entry](http://mercurial.selenic.com/wiki/MqExtension#Prevent_qrefresh_from_updating_timestamps)
-on the MQ Extension page provides a solution to this issue.
+on the MQ Extension page provides a solution to the issue.

-But this all those not bring back date information for old patches.
+But it those not bring back date information for old patches.
 In my case a few months and ~230 patches worth of date information.

 Solution
 --------

 Fortunately not everything was lost.
-I put my patches under version control right from the beginning.
-The `hg commit -mq` makes this really convenient.
+I put my patches under version control right from the beginning (the `hg commit -mq` command makes it really convenient.).
-I used to make at least one commit a day so for each patch file the date of its creation is stored in the queue repository.
+I to commit my changes at least once a day.
+Therefor, the creation date of each patch file is stored in the queue repository.
 The `hg log` command together with some [revset magic][revsets] reveals the information:

 ```